You-Gao/Blog/_life/2024-07-25-life-and-relax.md

 ## Living

 Suppose work is the means to an end (still can serve a larger goal), then I see living life as an end in itself (still can be goal-oriented).
 For me, work is a matter of duty to society and humanity, whereas living exists for my values.

-And reflecting on my values made me think back to an experience I had for a side-project w/ a CS Professor who was really into value-based living.
+Reflecting on my values made me think back to an experience I had for a side-project w/ a CS Professor who was really into value-based living.
 There was some wisdom in that, and I still have my notes from the retreat, but the main thing I took away was to realize my three key values were learning, growth, and openness. [^1]

 How does that lead me to organize my daily activities to fit those values?